Ygallo/aqua-kids/README.md

 - The course detail section displays all the information for each available course.
 It includes course name, description, start date, start time, day of the week, price, available places, and image.
 -  Available places are represented by rounded pills: green (Bootstrap success) for more than 4 places, yellow (Bootstrap warning) for fewer than 4 places, and red (Bootstrap danger) with 'full' for no available places.
-- "There's an input field for quantity, accompanied by Font Awesome icons for increasing and decreasing the quantity.
-A logic function prevents users from purchasing more than the available amount and less than one."
+- There's an input field for quantity, accompanied by Font Awesome icons for increasing and decreasing the quantity.
+A logic function prevents users from purchasing more than the available amount and less than one.
 - The user can click on the Add to cart button or keep shopping button to browse more courses.

 ![course detail](https://res.cloudinary.com/dne60wscn/image/upload/v1696963885/AquaKids/Aqua%20Kids%20README/coursedetail_zjyydm.png)